RoopaChiluvuri/Recipe-App/README.md

 <p>A Django-based recipe management application that supports creating, reading, updating, and deleting (CRUD) recipes.
 The app includes user authentication, custom pages, Bootstrap integration for styling, and sample data.</p>

-<h2>Features:-</h2>
+<h2>Features</h2>
-- User Authentication: Register, login, and logout functionalities.
-- CRUD Operations: Create, read, update, and delete recipes.
-- Custom Pages: Home and About pages with titles and sample data.
+User Authentication: Register, login, and logout functionalities./n CRUD Operations: Create, read, update, and delete recipes./n Custom Pages: Home and About pages with titles and sample data.
 - Admin Interface: Manage recipes and users through Django Admin.
 - Responsive Design: Styled with Bootstrap for a responsive and modern UI.
 - Sample Data: Pre-populated with sample recipes for demonstration.